chocolatey/docs/input/en-us/features/host-packages.md

 ## Recommendations

-From the Chocolatey Software team, our current recommendations for organizational use are Artifactory, Nexus, or ProGet.
-All are quite robust, and two of those options can be used without cost.
+From the Chocolatey Software team, our current recommendations for organizational use are Artifactory, Cloudsmith, Nexus, or ProGet.
+All are quite robust, and three of those options can be used without cost.
 For more information, see [commercial package repositories](#commercial-package-repositories).

 ### Known Hosting Options